 A Relational-First Approach: Trust is the basis of good teen work.
 We make the development of a real, confidential rapport with your teen a priority.
 Even the best of practices fall flat without a therapeutic alliance.
 We meet teens where they are, speaking their language, using relatable examples.

 Specialized Clinical Expertise: We don't believe in the one-size-fits-all model.
-As the Best Teen Counselor Alpharetta, our therapist is specially trained in modalities most effective for the adolescent brain and emotional system so that the therapy is relevant and engaging.
+Jo-Anne T. Liakakos is trained in modalities most effective for the adolescent brain and emotional system so that the therapy is relevant and engaging.

 Confidentiality and Collaboration: We maintain confidentiality with the teenager within ethical and legal limits concerning safety to build trust while working collaboratively with the parents.
 We also provide tools and education to parents about how to support their teen in growth at home, so that the entire family system may benefit from the therapy.

-Guided by the philosophy of Major Counseling—centering around issues of empowerment and growth—we help teens move past feelings that they are "broken" or "defective" toward recognizing their inherent strengths and capacity for positive change.
+Guided by the philosophy of Major Counseling Solutions & Consulting—centering around issues of empowerment and growth—we help teens move past feelings that they are "broken" or "defective" toward recognizing their inherent strengths and capacity for positive change.

 Specialized Focus Areas in Teen Counseling in Alpharetta